HOOU-TUHH/Pontifex-Hugo/README.md

 ## Kickstart your own application on GitHub

 * **Import project**: visit https://github.com/new/import and paste the URL `https://collaborating.tuhh.de/hoou-an-der-tuhh-projekte/pontifex/pontifex-hugo.git`
-* **Enable GitHub Actions**: visit the [repository settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository) to manage the repository actions and check the boxes next to *Allow all actions  and reusable workflows* and *Read and write permissions*
+* **Enable GitHub Actions**: visit the [repository settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository) to manage the repository actions and check the boxes next to
+  * *Allow all actions and reusable workflows* and
+  * *Read and write permissions*.
 * **Triggering the GitHub Action**: every change in your repository files should trigger the action `github-pages`.
 Visit your repository environments list to find out about the deployment status of your project.
 * Once the GitHub-Action has finished, visit the page `https://your-github-username.github.io/pontifex/` to explore your Pontifex application.